jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 3BA Meaning of regulated period: by-election
-In this Act, regulated period, in relation to a by-election, means the period that— (a) commences on the day after the day on which the notice of the vacancy to be filled by the by-election is published under section 129(1); and
+In this Act, regulated period, in relation to a by-election, means the period that— (a) commences on the day after the day on which—
+    (i) a notice of the vacancy to be filled by the by-election is published under section 129(1); or (ii) a writ for a fresh election in a district is issued by the Governor-General under section 153E(2) (on receiving notification of the death or incapacity of a constituency candidate in the district); and
   (b) ends with the close of the day before polling day.

 ### 3C Electoral Commission to publish details relating to regulated period